-Figure 1: Criminal Justice Strategy 2013-2020 priorities, commitments and outcomes COMMUNITY We have a social environment We have equality of As individuals we take opportunity, social inclusion and culture where there is personal responsibility and and social justice adopt healthy lifestyles active and engaged citizenship STRATEGY To focus government and public services on the coordinated and effective delivery of criminal justice services and to add value to States Strategic Plan objectives Our vision is of a justice system which contributes positively to the development of a VISION responsible, tolerant and inclusive society, where everyone is safe and secure and the rights of victims are protected We We have We deliver Our criminal high levels of experience low the right justice services are USTICE OUTCOMES levels of crime and low confidence in justice interventions at the efficient and costlevels of fear of crime institutions and right time effective processes We Our Our criminal Victims and criminal experience low ustice services are witnesses are justice services respect levels of reoffending accessible supported the rights and voices of users and the wider community Safe Community PRIORITY AREAS OF FOCUS Resettlement High Risk Offenders Children and young Troubled Families Environment people who offend Mental Health & Substance Misuse Domestic Ahuse Restorative Justice Professional Wellbeing Development CHALLENGE RESTORE Prevent harmful activity from happening in the first place or prevent Challenge harmful activity when it happens Rehabilitate individuals in order to and deliver appropriate justice ensuring that victims and witnesses are central to this restore them back to the community it from happening again as productive members of society STRATEGIC COMMITMENTS RISK MANAGEMENT se risks at all points VICTIM FOCUS Support victims & witnesses at all points of their engagement with the criminal justice system and reduce re COMMUNICATION Proactively enauge with the local community so that the Strategy is reflective of and responsive to the conc EOUALITY Have equality of access to justice, including physical access, and anti-discri EFFECTIVE PROCESSES Enhance existing work-flow processes and data GOVERNANCE KEY ENABLERS Have collective investment of expertise so as to ensure that the right organic olved at the right time

-A Criminal Justice Working Group made recommendations about the strategic direction and provided a review function to the strategy's four working groups.
-The latter focused on four workstreams - Prevent, Challenge and Restore and digital matters - in recognition of the importance of developing effective processes and evidence-based decision-making.
+Figure 1: Criminal Justice Strategy 2013-2020 priorities, commitments and outcomes COMMUNITY We have a social environment We have equality of As individuals we take opportunity, social inclusion and culture where there is personal responsibility and and social justice adopt healthy lifestyles active and engaged citizenship STRATEGY To focus government and public services on the coordinated and effective delivery of criminal justice services and to add value to States Strategic Plan objectives Our vision is of a justice system which contributes positively to the development of a VISION responsible, tolerant and inclusive society, where everyone is safe and secure and the rights of victims are protected We We have We deliver Our criminal high levels of experience low the right justice services are USTICE OUTCOMES levels of crime and low confidence in justice interventions at the efficient and costlevels of fear of crime institutions and right time effective processes We Our Our criminal Victims and criminal experience low ustice services are witnesses are justice services respect levels of reoffending accessible supported the rights and voices of users and the wider community Safe Community PRIORITY AREAS OF FOCUS Resettlement High Risk Offenders Children and young Troubled Families Environment people who offend Mental Health & Substance Misuse Domestic Ahuse Restorative Justice Professional Wellbeing Development CHALLENGE RESTORE Prevent harmful activity from happening in the first place or prevent Challenge harmful activity when it happens Rehabilitate individuals in order to and deliver appropriate justice ensuring that victims and witnesses are central to this restore them back to the community it from happening again as productive members of society STRATEGIC COMMITMENTS RISK MANAGEMENT se risks at all points VICTIM FOCUS Support victims & witnesses at all points of their engagement with the criminal justice system and reduce re COMMUNICATION Proactively enauge with the local community so that the Strategy is reflective of and responsive to the conc EOUALITY Have equality of access to justice, including physical access, and anti-discri EFFECTIVE PROCESSES Enhance existing work-flow processes GOVERNANCE KEY ENABLERS Have collective investment of expertise so as to ensure that the right organi olved at the right time EVIDENCE Facilitate evidence-based decision-making workstreams - Prevent, Challenge and Restore and digital matters - in recognition of the importance of developing effective processes and evidence-based decision-making.
 The Home Department also managed a communication and engagement plan, which was intended as a means of engaging with the local community and ensuring that work was responsive to needs.
 The Strategy refers to the creation of a Criminal Justice Board which we understand was not established.
 The relationship between the Board (or Working Group) and the Home Department deputies was not defined within the Strategy.